Bioconductor/coursehelper/README.md

  hour in the course time zone.)
 It works, but you should still doublecheck that it worked so we don't have to pay lots of money for unused instances.

+It is important when the course completes to: terminate Instances, de-register AMIs, and delete any AMI snapshots from the course.

 <a name="postMaterials"></a>
 ## Post course materials